willfurnass/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 Cluster choice
 ==============================

+We have three cluster choices listed below for you to choose from:

+* Stanage (Our newest and most powerful yet, launched in March 2023)
+* Bessemer (Launched in 2018)
+* ShARC (Launched in 2017)

 It is also important to note that the Sheffield HPC clusters have been designed to fulfil different purposes.
-ShARC is for the most part a *capability* cluster designed to run larger compute jobs that will use multiple nodes.
+Stanage and ShARC are for the most part *capability* clusters designed to run larger compute jobs that will use multiple nodes.
 Bessemer is a *capacity* cluster designed to run smaller compute jobs which will fit on a single node.
-In addition, Bessemer has more modern faster CPUs but does not have a /data filestore.
+In addition, Stanage and Bessemer have newer CPUs with more modern features.
+Bessemer and Stanage do not have a `/data` filestore.

-With this in mind, you should prioritize putting smaller core count jobs onto Bessemer and massively parallel jobs onto ShARC (while utilizing a form of :ref:`MPI <parallel_MPI>`).
+You should prioritize putting smaller core count jobs onto Bessemer and massively parallel jobs onto Stanage or ShARC (while utilizing a form of :ref:`MPI <parallel_MPI>`).

-The specifications for each cluster are detailed for  ShARC here :ref:`sharc-specs` and Bessemer here. :ref:`bessemer-specs`
+The specifications for each cluster are detailed for Stanage here :ref:`stanage-specs` , Bessemer here :ref:`bessemer-specs` and ShARC here :ref:`sharc-specs` .

 -----------------